awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 1. If you deployed your cluster using the AWS Management Console, you can skip this step\.
 The AWS Management Console deploys the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` Amazon EKS add\-ons, by default\.

-   \(Optional\) If you deploy your cluster using either `eksctl` or the AWS CLI, then the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons are deployed\.
+   If you deploy your cluster using either `eksctl` or the AWS CLI, then the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons are deployed\.
 You can migrate the Amazon VPC CNI plugin for Kubernetes, CoreDNS, and `kube-proxy` self\-managed add\-ons that are deployed with your cluster to Amazon EKS add\-ons\.
 For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.

+1. If you plan to deploy workloads to your cluster that use Amazon EBS volumes , and you created a `1.23` or later cluster, then you must install the [Amazon EBS CSI driver](ebs-csi.md) to your cluster before deploying the workloads\.

 Recommended next steps:
 + The IAM user or role that created the cluster is the only IAM entity that has access to the cluster\.
 [Grant permissions to other IAM users or roles](add-user-role.md) so they can access your cluster\.